okekejus/API-Logs/README.md

 # API Logs
 A repository for code used to interact with APIs from various data sources.
 These are mainly code snippets from previous/ongoing work projects.
 Over time I expect to revisit these, and would like to improve my work in the process.

 APIs used are listed below.
-Majority of these are written in python, with the exception of the [REDCap API](https://project-redcap.org/), which is something I saved from my time working with the [Ontario Birth Study](https://ontariobirthstudy.com/).

 None of the data collected using these scripts belongs to me, so I will be unable to share any of the datasets associated with the files.

 # Meta (Instagram/Facebook)